MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Privacy

+- In Differential Privacy, There is Truth: On Vote Leakage in Ensemble Private Learning. [[paper]](https://arxiv.org/abs/2209.10732)
+  - Jiaqi Wang, Roei Schuster, Ilia Shumailov, David Lie, Nicolas Papernot. *NeurIPS 2022*
+  - Key Word: Differential Privacy.
+  - <details><summary>Digest</summary> We observe that this use of noise, which makes PATE predictions stochastic, enables new forms of leakage of sensitive information.
+For a given input, our adversary exploits this stochasticity to extract high-fidelity histograms of the votes submitted by the underlying teachers.
+From these histograms, the adversary can learn sensitive attributes of the input such as race, gender, or age.

 - Dataset Inference for Self-Supervised Models. [[paper]](https://arxiv.org/abs/2209.09024)
   - Adam Dziedzic, Haonan Duan, Muhammad Ahmad Kaleem, Nikita Dhawan, Jonas Guan, Yannis Cattan, Franziska Boenisch, Nicolas Papernot. *NeurIPS 2022*
   - Key Word: Dataset Inferece; Model Stealing Attacks.